oxfordroadmapping/country-profiles-clean-up-zh_hant/australia-oceania/american-samoa.md

 mixed legal system of US common law and customary law

 ### 憲法
-- `history`: adopted 17 October 1960; revised 1 July 1967
+- `歷史`: adopted 17 October 1960; revised 1 July 1967
-- `amendments`: proposed by either house of the Legislative Assembly; passage requires three-fifths majority vote by the membership of each house, approval by simple majority vote in a referendum, approval by the US Secretary of the Interior, and only by an act of the US Congress; amended several times, last in 2021
+- `修正`: proposed by either house of the Legislative Assembly; passage requires three-fifths majority vote by the membership of each house, approval by simple majority vote in a referendum, approval by the US Secretary of the Interior, and only by an act of the US Congress; amended several times, last in 2021

 ### 公民身份
 see United StatesNote: in accordance with US Code Title 8, Section 1408, persons born in American Samoa are US nationals but not US citizens